 Opinions and gut feelings should never be the guiding light on deciding what’s true.
 So, let’s take Michael Brown at his word and decide that yes ok, a line should be drawn and that line ought to be reality.
 If a person claims to be an aeroplane that doesn’t make them an aeroplane.

 This doesn’t make us intolerant by the way.
 Being tolerant is not the same as agreeing to everything.
 Ultimately 2 + 2 = 4 and while a person is allowed to say 2 + 2 = 5 there is no reason you have to accept it.

 Facts are facts and they can only be challenged with evidence, not opinion.

 You could argue that if a person wants to identify as a different sex then this is basically fine and why should it even be important?
-We have to be honest though, transgender rights are complicated and there’s a potential minefield of morality to navigate.
-These are NOT easy questions and they are certainly not questions Science can answer.
-What Science can do, however, is help people make informed decisions by trying to establish what the facts really are.
+We have to be honest though, transgender rights are complicated and raise some difficult questions which Science cannot answer.
+What Science can do, however, is help people make informed decisions by trying to establish what the facts are.
 The last thing we should do is make snap judgements.

 Michael Brown’s “where do we draw the line?” question does need to be discussed.
 So, let’s do it.
 How many of these gender and sex identities are “real” phenomena and how many are just people wanting to be something else?

 When I was a child here’s basically what I thought I knew: there are girls and there are boys which is 99.99999% of the population.
 Then, there was a tiny, microscopic, insanely rare number of people who thought they were born in the wrong body.